Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 10. Click **Create**.
 This initializes the component with the implementation from your GitHub repository and takes you to the **Overview** page of the component.

-### Step 6.2: Create a Connection Between the Web Application and the Deployed Service
+### Step 6.2: Create a connection between the web application and the deployed service

 A connection allows you to integrate the service with other services or external resources.
 For more information, refer to the [Connection](../choreo-concepts/connections.md) documentation.